SteelzZ/au-cmsinn/README.md

 In general labels makes your content editable.
 Package handles which translation to load and all you have to do is to define in your template what kind of label is it.

-To make content editable in your templates on selected elements add *data-au-label* attribute and give it a unique name/id.
+To make content editable in your templates, on selected elements add *data-au-label* attribute and give it a unique name/id.
 Then use `{{c}}` helper to fetch its value, like this:
 ```html
 <template name="layout">
     <div class="navbar-header">